TUDsun/FCSI/README.md

 - For details of FCSI, see

-	- [*Novel methods to accelerate CS radar imaging by NUFFT*](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6828744), S. Sun, G. Zhu, T. Jin, IEEE Transactions on Geoscience and Remote Sensing, 53 (1), 557-566, 2015
+	- [*Novel methods to accelerate CS radar imaging by NUFFT*](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6828744), S. Sun, G. Zhu, and T. Jin, IEEE Transactions on Geoscience and Remote Sensing, 53 (1), 557-566, 2015

 Feedback
 --------